 How do I claim my profile if I no longer have access to the phone or fax number listed on it?

-If you cannot be reached at any of the numbers on your DocSpot profile, please update your contact information in the National Provider Identifier (NPI) Registry.
+If you cannot be reached at any of the numbers or addresses on your DocSpot profile, please update your contact information in the National Provider Identifier (NPI) Registry.
 Once your updated contact information is visible on your public profile in the NPI Registry, contact DocSpot and we can update the contact information on your DocSpot profile.

 Tips for updating your public profile in the NPI Registry: